hoehermann/purple-presage/README.md

 * Can link as secondary device via QR-Code.
 * Receives a simple text message from a contact or a group.
 * Displays quotes, reactions and incoming calls.
-* Receives attachments.
+* Receives stickers and attachments in general.
 Special handling for long text messages.
 * Can send a simple text message.
 * Can send an attachment.
 * Will add buddies to contact list unconditionally.